What Is Earlobe Reconstruction?

 The earlobe is typically swollen for a couple of weeks after surgery.
 If the ear is to be re-pierced, that procedure can be performed about three weeks after surgery.
 In performing this procedure it is important to establish with the patient whether or not they have or seek an attached or detached earlobe.

-The procedure takes approximately one hour.
 The sutures are removed one week after surgery, although most sutures are dissolvable.
 Patients may return to work the next day, and full exercise activities can be resumed at one week after surgery.
+If exercise involves protective headgear, such as snow skiing, patients must be careful that the earlobe is not distorted early after surgery.

 The potential risks and complications include some numbness of the area after surgery, although we have never seen persistent numbness.
 The very rare patient can develop a reactive scar which may need to be treated.
 We have never an infection.
 Our bias is to be conservative in all aesthetic surgery and on rare occasions patients return seeking some additional reduction in the size of the lobe, but this is an uncommon occurrence.